How Travel Helped Me Find Solace In My Grief

 She nodded, yes.
 Her cheeks were flushed and swollen from the flood of steroids in her failing body.
 Her speech was almost gone.

 The pages still smelled new.
 In blue pen, she’d drawn stars, five-pointed stars, beside the Grand Canyon, the Alhambra, Chichén Itzá, Venice, Manhattan, Santorini, Uluru, the Great Barrier Reef.
-I turned the pages quickly of those she’d miss: Angkor Wat, Zanzibar, St. Petersburg.
+I turned the pages quickly of those she’d miss: Temples of Angkor Wat, Zanzibar, St. Petersburg.
 When I got to the Taj Mahal I stopped and turned to look at her.

 “Are you okay with this?”